oracle/oracle-database-operator/docs/sidb/README.md

 ### Execute Custom Scripts

-Custom scripts (sql and/or shell scripts) can be executed after the initial database setup and/or after each startup of the database.
-SQL scripts will be executed as sysdba, shell scripts will be executed as the current user.
-To ensure proper order it is recommended to prefix your scripts with a number.
-For example `01_users.sql`, `02_permissions.sql`, etc. Place all such scripts in setup and startup folders created in a persistent volume to execute them post setup and post startup respectively.
+You can set up custom scripts (SQL, shell scripts, or both) to run after the initial database setup, and to have scripts run after each startup of the database.
+SQL scripts will be executed as `sysdba`, and shell scripts will be executed as the current user.
+To ensure proper order, Oracle recommends that you prefix your scripts with a number.
+For example: `01_users.sql`, `02_permissions.sql`, and son on.
+To ensure that these scripts are available to run after setup or after each database startup, place all such scripts in setup and startup folders created in a persistent volume.

-Create a persistent volume using [static provisioning](#static-persistence) and then specify the name of this volume with the `<.spec.persistence.scriptsVolumeName>` field which corresponds to the `scriptsVolumeName` field of the persistence section in the **[singleinstancedatabase.yaml](../../config/samples/sidb/singleinstancedatabase.yaml)**.
+Create a persistent volume by using [static provisioning](#static-persistence) and then specify the name of this volume with the `<.spec.persistence.scriptsVolumeName>` field which corresponds to the `scriptsVolumeName` field of the persistence section in the **[`singleinstancedatabase.yaml`](../../config/samples/sidb/singleinstancedatabase.yaml)**.

-**Note:** Executing custom scripts requires read and list access for persistent volumes as mentioned in [prerequisites](#prerequisites)
+**Note:** Running custom scripts requires read and list access for persistent volumes, as mentioned in [prerequisites](#prerequisites)

 ## OracleRestDataService Resource

 The Oracle Database Operator creates the `OracleRestDataService` as a custom resource.
-We will refer `OracleRestDataService` as ORDS from now onwards.
-Creating ORDS as a custom resource enables the RESTful API access to the Oracle Database in K8s and enables it to be managed as a native Kubernetes object.
+In this documeent, we will refer to `OracleRestDataService` as ORDS.
+Creating ORDS as a custom resource enables the RESTful API access to the Oracle Database in K8s, and enables it to be managed as a native Kubernetes object.

 ### Resource Details